plone/documentation/plone.app.dexterity/model-driven-types.md

 </object>
 ```

-Note that this is addable anywhere.
+Note that this is may be added anywhere.